luszczek/sbi-fair.github.io/README.md

 When you go to the documentaton, you even have the ability to edit pages or add new pages.

 In case of questions, please contact Gregor at laszewski@gmail.com

+After you have changed the page or content, it will take about 5 minutes for the changes to show up.
+Makes ure to refersh the page or clean the cace of your browser to see the new content.